ukwa/ukwa-services/access/README.md

 This should be run daily.

+## Cron Jobs

+There should be a daily (early morning) backup of the Shine database.

-## The Website Regression Test Stack
+# The Website Regression Test Stack

 A series of tests for the website are held under the `tests` folder.
 As well as checking service features and critical APIs, these test also cover features relating legal compliance.